 Air pollution is known to be a major cause of health problems globally.
 According to the World Health Organization, global outdoor air pollution accounts for 29% of all mortality and morbidity from lung cancer, 17% from acute lower respiratory infection, 24% from stroke, 25% from ischemic heart disease and 43% from chronic obstructive pulmonary disease (WHO, 2018).
-Activities of these artisans unfortunately contributes to the air pollution problem.
+Activities of these artisans unfortunately contribute to the pollution of air.
 Particulate matter is produced and introduced into the ambient air and some are inhaled easily by the workers because they do not have appropriate personal protective equipment such as nose masks to protect them.
 Particulate matter can penetrate deep into lung passageways and the bloodstream leading to cardiovascular, cerebrovascular and respiratory effects.